 Visit the Rye Bonfire Society website for more information and safety advice.

 If you want to be part of this event our cottages The Salty Dog and Rock Lobster are less than a 10 minute drive from Rye.
 A Bonfire Night weekend break at The Salty Dog costs £440 for up to 6 people and at Rock Lobster the cost is £285 for up to 4 people.
 Our weekend guests can arrive anytime from 3pm on Friday and stay as late as 7pm on Sunday.

 By Carol Brazel, May 18 2017 03:12PM

-The Salty Dog in Camber is a great place to stay if you enjoy walking, from it’s position nestled behind the dunes on the edge of the Romney Marshes you can choose from beach/ coastal walks and countryside walks long, short, easy or more challenging.
-I have mentioned a three of our favourites here, but if you take a break at The Salty Dog, self-catering holiday cottage at Camber Sands will find maps, books and guides at the cottage to help you discover many more for yourself.
+The Salty Dog and Rock Lobster holiday cottages in Camber are a great place to stay if you enjoy walking, from their position nestled behind the dunes on the edge of the Romney Marshes you can choose from beach/ coastal walks and countryside walks long, short, easy or more challenging.
+I have mentioned a three of our favourites here, but if you take a break at one of our Camber Sands cottages you will find maps, books and guides at the cottage to help you discover many more for yourself.

 I never tire of this walk, it is one that we do in some shape or form on every visit to Camber.
 Simply walk along the through the dunes to the beach and head off right.
 When you reach the river turn up towards Rye Harbour passing the golf course on your right.
 After a couple of hundred meters turn right through the gate and onto the golf course along the old tramline (now only distinguishable by a grass ridge) through the golf course back to Camber.
 If you have a dog, you may prefer simply to return from here to your starting point via the path between the golf course and the dunes, your dog will then have more freedom to run and explore and even to chase a few rabbits!
 Takes about 1 1/2 hours.